 Bwindi Impenetrable National Park

-Looking for gorilla trekking in Uganda after Rwenzori Mountain climbing?
-Book visit to Bwindi impenetrable national park which hosts half of the world’s mountain gorillas which offers gorilla trekking experiences at cheaper price compared to that of Rwanda.
+Looking for gorilla trekking in Uganda after the mountaineering adventure in Rwenzori Mountain climbing?
+Book visit to Bwindi impenetrable national park which hosts half of the world's mountain gorillas which offers gorilla trekking experiences at cheaper price compared to that of Rwanda.

 The Bwindi impenetrable national park is in southwestern Uganda.
 The park is part of the Bwindi impenetrable forest and is situated along the democratic republic of Congo border next to the Virunga national park and on the edge of the Albertine rift.
 Composed of 321 square kilometers of both montane and lowland forest, it is accessible only on foot.
 The park is a sanctuary for colobus monkeys, chimpanzees and many birds such as hornbills and Turacos.
 It is most notable for the 400 Bwindi gorillas, half of the world’s population of the endangered mountain gorillas.
 The 14 habituated mountain gorilla groups are open to tourism in the four different sectors of Buhoma, Ruhija, Rushaga and the Nkuringo in the districts of Kanungu, Kabale and Kisoro respectively all under the management of Uganda wildlife authority.